Chapter 14 BWV 199 Mein Herze schwimmt im Blut

 Second chorale phrase between continuo and viola obbligato.

 The penultimate movement is another string-accompanied recitative, describing the situation and disposition of the one who has confessed----I lie fixed as a rock through the action of Your sacrifice----here shall be my place where, contented, I may sing of my faith.
-The final bars, with the soaring melisma, become a joyously uplifting prelude to the song itself which becomes the final movement.
+The final bars, with the soaring melisma, form a joyously uplifting prelude to the song itself which becomes the final movement.

 This explains, of course, the early placing of the chorale movement rather than at the end.
 (This is the first work of the cycle not to end with a chorale, the next being C 181, the forty-first).
 It could not come between the final recitative and aria because the one leads directly into the other.
 It could not end the cantata because Bach wished the transformation of mood to one of extrovert joy to be complete.
 And what better way to express jubilation than in a gigue, incidentally, the second suite form to be found in this cantata.